danuja510/galleon_lanka_dgs2/README.md

 Branches
-  v1 - First Iteration of the project v2 - Second Iteration of the project
+  v1 - First Iteration of the project v2 - Second Iteration of the project - Changed the method of calculating efficiency